spryker/spryker-docs/docs/ca/devscu/prepare-a-project-for-spryker-code-upgrader.md

 For a smooth experience, make sure that your environments meet the minimum technical requirements:

-* PHP 8.1+.
-The Upgrader supports a minimum version of PHP 8.0.
-However, PHP 8.0 reached end of life in November 2023, so make sure to update PHP to the [recommended version](/docs/dg/dev/supported-versions-of-php.html).
+* PHP 8.2+.
+The Upgrader supports a minimum version of PHP 8.1.
+However, PHP 8.1 reached end of life in September 2024, so make sure to update PHP to the [recommended version](/docs/dg/dev/supported-versions-of-php.html).
 To check if your PHP version is supported, [run the evaluator tool](/docs/dg/dev/guidelines/keeping-a-project-upgradable/run-the-evaluator-tool.html).
 * Composer 2.5+
 * Git 2.24+
 * PHPStan 1.9+